jazcarate/purplefox-poc/README.md

 npm run build
 ```

-## Gripes
+## Improvement Opportunities
 PurpleFox is an amazing tool.
-But I have a few ~~issues~~ opportunities of improvement.
+However, I have identified several opportunities for improvement.
-I believe running code is a good tool for communication, but I will use this space to add some context to my reasoning.
+I believe running code is a good tool for communication, so I've implemented these improvements in this POC while providing context for my reasoning below.

 In order of importance:

-### Local first
+### Local-First Approach
-When slow internet, clicking a table number does _nothing_ until the event is proceed.
-And there is no indication that something is happening.
-This is both frustrating, and leads to:
+When experiencing slow internet, clicking a table number does _nothing_ until the event is processed by the server.
+There is no indication that something is happening.
+This creates frustration:

-1. I want to go from Unknown -> Done: Tap. **Wait**.
-Tap. **Wait**.
-Tap.
+1. If I want to cycle two states, I need to tap, *wait*, tap again.
-1. I want to go from Unknown -> Playing: Tap. _Nothing happens_ so I tap again.
-The table now is in covered.
+2. Tapping multiple times is unreliable.
+It depends on my connection strength what the final state is.

-**Suggestion**: Update the UI instantly and add a "loading" indicator.
+**Implemented Solution**: The UI updates instantly with optimistic updates and displays a loading indicator while the server request is in progress.
+If the update fails, the UI reverts to the confirmed state with an error indicator.

-### Locking (or lack thereof)
+### Concurrent Update Handling
-Sometimes the same table is updated from different devices.
-The current way to handle it is to override the last insert; but that might not always be the most up to date (a slower connection can start earlier, but arrive later).
+Sometimes the same table is updated from different devices simultaneously.
+The current approach simply overrides with the last update received, but this isn't always correct because a slower connection might have started its update earlier but arrive later.

-**Suggestion**: Implement a "optimistic locking" on tables to manage concurrent updates.
+**Implemented Solution**: Applied optimistic locking on table updates to manage concurrent modifications correctly.

 ```SQL
 UPDATE table_status